LukeZGD/DDLC-LOVE/README.md

 ### Building:
 - Switch - Instructions are in [here](https://github.com/TurtleP/LovePotion/wiki/Packaging-Your-Game)

 - PS Vita - All 3 versions share the same code.
 To build the PS Vita version, Put the entire game folder in the "PSVita Assets" folder, but do not overwrite files.
-Also include script.lua and LOVE-OneLua folder beside the game folder.
-Use the ONEmakerGUI included with ONEluav4R1 to build a .vpk
+Also needs [LOVE-OneLua](https://github.com/LukeZGD/LOVE-OneLua) beside the game folder (script.lua and the LOVE-OneLua folder).
+Use the ONEmakerGUI included with ONEluav4R1 for the PS Vita to build a .vpk

-- PSP - No need for building, but files need to be copied (same instructions like the PS Vita version, but for the PSP Assets)
+- PSP - No need for building, but files need to be copied (same instructions like the PS Vita version, but for the PSP Assets).
+This also needs the EBOOT.PBP included with ONEluav4R1 for the PSP

 ### Running:
 - Switch - [Running LovePotion (Switch)](https://github.com/TurtleP/LovePotion/wiki/Running-(Switch))